Buggaboo/dart-ast-json/README.md

 3. Clang has a `-Wpadded` that could provide clues on how to spatially optimize (instead of packing)
 4. Don't.
 Instead use a machine word sized integer, and provide masking where necessary; explicit is better.
 5. Use Struct from dart's FFI, but use a single memory location, e.g. a `Pointer<Void>` as the only field.
-6. The workaround is to repeatedly state the field `@Int32 meh_00; @Int32 meh_01; // etc.` to determine the proper alignment and padding.
+6. The workaround is to repeatedly state the field `@Int32 int meh_0, meh_1; // etc.` to determine the proper alignment and padding.
 Yuck.

 ## Run program